-How to repair all MySQL databases stored at the default location in your system?
+How to repair all MySQL databases in your system?

 Before using Stellar Phoenix Database Recovery for MySQL, you need to consider the following things: